 Daubechies Wins $100,000 Prize in Applied Mathematics

-Professor Ingrid Daubechies is the first female recipient of the William Benter Prize
+Professor Ingrid Daubechies is the first female recipient of the William Benter Prize in Applied Mathematics

 From Duke Today